rackspace-spot/spotctl/README.md

-# Rackspace Spot CLI
+# Rackspace Spot CLI (spotctl)

-A command-line interface for managing Rackspace Spot resources with full CRUD operations for all resource types.
+A command-line interface for managing Rackspace Spot resources with full CRUD operations for all resource types including cloudspaces, node pools, organizations, and more.

 ## Features